Interactive video might just be the answer

 The downfall with standard videos is the lack of deep and useful insights.
 Sure, you can publish your video on various channels and measure the number of views and likes, but that doesn’t tell you much, apart from how popular it was.

-It doesn’t show you how successful your video was in actually achieving your business objectives – whether it’s capturing leads, converting views to sales, or simply building awareness.
-These are the crucial things that you need to measure in order to justify your video ROI.
+It doesn’t show you how successful your video was in achieving your business objectives – whether it’s capturing leads, converting views to sales, or simply building awareness.
+These are the crucial things that you need to measure to justify your video ROI.

 These interactions are a super-easy way to convert views into traffic and sales, which ultimately helps you measure your video effectiveness against the sales or leads generated.